 (ii) Splitting or combining a site on the contaminated sites list; or

-(iii) Removing or re-listing a site on the contaminated sites list.
+(iii) Removing or relisting a site on the contaminated sites list.

 (10) Liability.
 Placement of a site on the contaminated sites list does not, by itself, imply that persons associated with the site are liable under chapter 70A.305 RCW.